prabsy96/prabsy96.github.io/_pages/about.md

 Hi!
 I am Prabhu, a dedicated Ph.D.
 Candidate enrolled at Carnegie Mellon University, situated in Pittsburgh.
 I am pursuing my doctoral studies within the Electrical and Computer Engineering Department, benefiting from the tutelage of [Prof. John Paul Shen](https://www.ece.cmu.edu/directory/bios/shen-john.html and [Prof. Shawn Blanton](https://engineering.cmu.edu/directory/bios/blanton-shawn.html).
 I proudly contribute to the dynamic research landscape of both [CMU-NCAL](https://www.ncal.sv.cmu.edu/) and [CMU-ACTL](https://www.actl.ece.cmu.edu/) groups.
 I am a 2023 Qualcomm Innovation Fellowship winner, ASPLOS Young Architect, and DAC'22 Young Fellow.

 I am passionate about using technology to solve real-world problems.
 My research focuses on developing new hardware architectures and algorithms for artificial intelligence (AI) and machine learning (ML).
-I am particularly interested in neuromorphic computing, which is a new approach to AI that is inspired by the human brain.
+I am particularly interested in neuromorphic computing, a new approach to AI inspired by the human brain.
 Another research focus is unary computing for conventional AI computing.

-In my spare time, I enjoy playing chess, exploring new restaurants, and reading novels.
+I enjoy playing chess, exploring new restaurants, and reading novels in my spare time.
 I am also an avid traveler and have visited over 17 countries.

-I’m Prabhu, a Ph.D.
-Candidate at Carnegie Mellon University, Pittsburgh, in the Electrical and Computer Engineering Department.
-I am co-advised by [Prof. John Paul Shen](https://www.ece.cmu.edu/directory/bios/shen-john.html) and [Prof. Shawn Blanton](https://engineering.cmu.edu/directory/bios/blanton-shawn.html), and do research with the [CMU-NCAL](https://www.ncal.sv.cmu.edu/) and [CMU-ACTL](https://www.actl.ece.cmu.edu/) groups, respectively.
-My research interests include computer architecture, unary computing, and deep learning acceleration.

-My hobbies include playing chess, exploring new restaurants, and reading novels.
-Being raised in countries like Japan and Germany motivates me to travel more and experience different cultures.
-So far, I have visited 17 countries and hope to continue visiting more!

 My Work and Research
 ======